 PVR parental controls let you decide which content is accessible to your children.
 Using the on-screen programming guide, you can block certain channels or shows based on what’s age appropriate.
 Restricting content via a PIN on the remote can also be used to control what your children watch without blocking the content outright.

 PVR maintenance tips

 Ideally, you want to keep your PVR in a well-ventilated area.
 This will avoid overheating or dust build up.
 As with any major electronic, keep it cleaned and securely plugged into a surge protector to avoid unexpected issues from arising.
 Finally, make sure the time and date are always correct to maintain recording accuracy.

-Aside from digital cable, PVR boxes can give you access to streaming services such as Netflix, YouTube, Crave TV, and other popular platforms.
+Aside from digital cable, PVR boxes can give you access to streaming services like Netflix, YouTube, Crave TV, Hulu and other popular platforms.
 You can also access many great streaming platforms directly from the network.
 CBS All Access, Family Channel, HGTV, Food Network and plenty more will add new shows regularly after broadcast.